John-Somanza/John-Somanza/README.md

 <h2> 📖 Currently Working On: </h2>

 - Data Management
-- After this class I will begin working on my LPI Linux Essentials certificate
+- After this class I will begin working on my LPI Linux Essentials Certification

 <h2> 📲 Connect With Me: </h2>